-IaaS (Infrastruture as a Service) has been a hot topic in IT for some time now.
-Virtalus architects and designs cloud platforms capable of delivering IaaS through on-premisem Private Clouds, off-premmise Private Clouds and Public Clouds.
+IaaS (Infrastructure as a Service) has been a hot topic in IT for some time now.
+Virtalus architects and designs cloud platforms capable of delivering IaaS through on-premises Private Clouds, off-premises Private Clouds and Public Clouds.
 The following section acts as a user guide for Virtalus Public Cloud.
 Note that, while everything else on this documentation deals with HyperCX private clouds management, this is the only section that is intended to public cloud users.
 This documentation is useful for users of Virtalus managed public cloud and users of any public cloud built by third parties from HyperCX private clusters.

 Virtalus Public Cloud differentiates to other Public Cloud providers in that, while being feature reach by offering advanced possibilities like:

 - Create and manage virtual machine instances.

 - Hot and cold attach new virtual disks and NICs to existing VMs or templates.